Adamage/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

-Graphcore
----

-## Inspecting tensors using custom outfeed layers and a custom optimizer
+# Tensorflow 2 tutorial for explaining pipelining and tensor
+# inspection techniques

-This example trains a choice of simple fully connected models on the MNIST numeral dataset and shows how tensors (containing activations and gradients) can be returned to the host via outfeeds for inspection.
+Trains a choice of simple fully connected models on the MNIST numeral data set and shows how tensors (containing activations and gradients) can be returned to the host via outfeeds for inspection.

 This can be useful for debugging but can significantly increase the amount